goodbye-angel/the_delta_fiber/README.md

 ## Technologies Used

-The Delta Fiber was built using Node.js, Express.js, Mongoose, EJS, HTML, and CSS.
+The Delta Fiber was built using Node.js, Express.js, MongoDB, Mongoose, EJS, HTML, and CSS.

 It is hosted online at https://the-delta-fiber.herokuapp.com/yarn.